electric-sql/electric/examples/linearlite/README.md

 # linearlite

-This is an example of an team collaboration app such as [linear](https://linear.app) built using electric-sql.
+This is an example of a team collaboration app such as [linear](https://linear.app) built using electric-sql.

-This example is built on top of the excellent clone of the the Linear UI built by Tuan Nguyen [@tuan3w](https://github.com/tuan3w) - The original is here [https://github.com/tuan3w/linearapp_clone](https://github.com/tuan3w/linearapp_clone).
+This example is built on top of the excellent clone of the Linear UI built by Tuan Nguyen [@tuan3w](https://github.com/tuan3w) - The original is here [https://github.com/tuan3w/linearapp_clone](https://github.com/tuan3w/linearapp_clone).
-We have replaced the canned data with a local stack running electric in docker.
+We have replaced the canned data with a local stack running electric in Docker.

 ## Run example